patleeman/geckopush/README.md

 That's it, you've push some data to your geckoboard widget!

-*Note: you can declare your data while initializing your widget or afterwards using the .add_data method.*
+*Note: you can declare your first set of data while initializing your widget or afterwards using the .add_data method.*

     >>> bar_chart = geckopush.BarChart(dashboard=d, widget_key=widget_key, data=[1,2,3,4,5]